Channing Dungey: Career

 On November 16, 2018, Dungey left her role as President of the ABC Entertainment Group in advance of management changes triggered by Disney's takeover of 21st Century Fox.
 Karey Burke, head of original programming for Disney's Freeform cable channel, took Dungey's position as head of ABC Entertainment.
 On December 17, 2018, it was reported that Netflix had hired Dungey as their new vice president of original content.
 While at Netflix Dungey reported to Cindy Holland, Netflix's vice president of original content.
 She worked with fellow ABC alums Shonda Rhimes and Kenya Barris at Netflix.
 She left Netflix in October 2020.

 On October 19, 2020, it was announced that Dungey would succeed Peter Roth in the position of chairwoman of Warner Bros.
 Television Group, reporting to Ann Sarnoff.
 One of few Black executives running a Hollywood television studio, she is the first woman and first Black executive to lead WBTV.

 On May 4, 2021, the Chicago Red Stars of the National Women's Soccer League announced that Dungey and her spouse Scott Power had joined the women's soccer team's ownership group.

-After the April 2022 merger of Discovery and WarnerMedia; on August 16, 2024, it was announced that Dungey will succeed Kathleen Finch as chairwoman of Warner Bros.
+After the April 2022 Merger of Discovery, Inc. and WarnerMedia; on August 16, 2024, it was announced that Dungey will succeed Kathleen Finch as chairwoman of Warner Bros.
 Discovery U.S. Networks, following Finch's retirement at year's end, making her the chair and CEO chairman and CEO of Warner Bros.
 Television Group and WBD US Networks, within the Warner Bros.
 Discovery group of companies, as of 2025.